epi-econ/COVID19_ControlStrategies/README.md

 # "Disease-economy trade-offs under alternative pandemic control strategies" replication package

 This repository contains data, code, and images for the paper "Disease-economy trade-offs under alternative pandemic control strategies".
 The model output was generated in R 3.6.0, 3.6.3, and 4.0.1.
-Please contact Ana Bento (abento@iu.edu) or Akhil Rao (akhilr@middlebury.edu) if you have questions regarding the data or code used.
+Please contact Ana Bento (abento@iu.edu) or Akhil Rao (akhilr@middlebury.edu) if you have questions regarding the data or code.

 ### How is this repository organized?